RazvanAnisia/accommodations/README.md

 ### Testing

-Test were run using Jest and Enzyme.
+Unit tests are written using Jest and Enzyme.